ooni/spec/nettests/ts-017-web-connectivity.md

 Since we first specified this test, its implementation has changed significantly to improve our censorship detection capabilities.
 We will first describe the "classic" algorithm implemented by Web Connectivity and then proceed to explain extensions designed to collect additional information useful to characterize censorship.
+After that, we specify how OONI Probe should process Web Connectivity results.

 ### The classic algorithm